Conductance of carbon nanotubes functionalized with gold clusters during CO adsorption: Tight-binding model and the nonequilibrium Green's function formalism

-Figure 4(d) of \cite{10} shows the adsorption configuration of nine CO molecules attached to an $\rm Au_{20}$ cluster on a semiconducting (14,0) SWCNT with a missing carbon atom defect.
-The adsorption configuration demonstrates that the Au atoms of the cluster affects only a few nearest-neighbour carbon atoms of the defective SWCNT.
-As the changes in conductance are due to the Au cluster and the nearest-neighbour carbon atoms, we present a tight-binding model of the $\rm {Au_{20}}$-SWCNT system (C) sandwiched between two semi-infinite (14,0) left (L) and right (R) nanotube electrodes as shown in figure \ref{fig.1}.
-In this model, we consider only four nearest-neighbour carbon atoms $A_1$, $B_1$, $B_2$ and $A_3$ which are affected by the cluster\footnote{If we consider more carbon atoms that are beyond the nearest-neighbour Au cluster then there will be no significant change in the result as only these four nearest-neighbour carbon atoms contribute to the changes in the conductance.} (the missing carbon atom site $A_2$ is occupied by the Au atom) and present a simplified picture of the model and its operation.
-As a result, the ``effective length" of the nanotube which is involved in transport is a few nanometers.
+The adsorption configuration of nine CO molecules attached to the corner (i) and edge (ii, iii) sites of an $\rm Au_{20}$ cluster on a (14,0) SWCNT with a missing carbon atom defect \cite{10} is shown in Fig. 1, where the C, Au and O atoms are shown in green, yellow and red.
+This configuration demonstrates that the Au cluster affects only the first nearest-neighbor carbon atoms of the SWCNT that causes changes in conductance.

+To model the electronic transport in the system, a tight-binding model of the $\rm {Au_{20}}$-SWCNT system (C) sandwiched between two semi-infinite (14,0) left (L) and right (R) nanotube electrodes is presented.
+The chosen model system is same as considered in the theoretical study of the experiment \cite{10}.
+The model is shown in Fig. 2 where Au atoms are indicated by yellow solid circles, C atoms are denoted by blue solid circles with an outline, and O atoms are indicated by red empty circles.
+The model consists of only four nearest-neighbor carbon atoms $\rm A_1$, $\rm B_1$, $\rm B_2$ and $\rm A_3$ of which only the the first nearest-neighbor carbon atoms $\rm B_1$ and $\rm B_2$ are affected by the $\rm Au_{20}$ cluster positioned at the missing carbon atom site $\rm A_2$.
+The second nearest-neighbor carbon atoms $\rm A_1$ and $\rm A_3$ remain unaffected.
+If more carbon atoms that are next nearest-neighbors to the $\rm Au_{20}$ cluster are considered in the model then there will be no significant change in the result as only the first nearest-neighbor carbon atoms contribute to the changes in the conductance.
+As a result, the effective length of the nanotube involved in transport for sensing is a few nanometers.